IamArav2012/SegPlay/README.md

 ***Try, Break, Learn, and Share.***

 ## License and Acknowledgments
 This project is licensed under the [MIT License](https://github.com/IamArav2012/U_ViT-Lung-Segmentation-Model/blob/main/LICENShttps://github.com/IamArav2012/SegPlay/blob/main/LICENSE).
 This license allows full reusability of the code, allowing exploration.
-The author built this with help from [OpenAI’s ChatGPT](https://chatgpt.com/), and is a self-taught enthusiast with no formal degree in deep learning, aiming to make the field more approachable for others.
+The author is a self-taught enthusiast with no formal degree in deep learning, aiming to make the field more approachable for others.
+The author built this entire repository with help from [OpenAI’s ChatGPT](https://chatgpt.com/) for ideas and polishing.

 ## A Note From the Author
 "When I started learning deep learning, I wished for a place like this — not just a perfect model, but a sandbox where I could explore.
 I hope this helps make the field feel a little more approachable."